raymondworkshop/raymondworkshop.github.io/_posts/business/2021-09-24-about-entrepreneur-mindset.md

         + girls

     - Entrepreneur mindset
+        + **a startup is a theory about something that market wants**, but doesn't yet exist.
         + Entrepreneurhsip is about **leveling up yourself**. so you can **level up your business**.
             - Business is **a microcosm of life**; we **rise in business to our level of personal development**
             - Entrepreneurship isn't about the money, it's about **owning your own life**